There are no two ways about it, dating in 2019 is a minefield.

 'Gaslighting' is a term that describes the action of manipulating a person into doubting themselves whether it be their memory or their perception of things.

 On a serious note, gaslighting can be particularly toxic and in April 2018, a bill outlawing psychological abuse in relationships was passed in the Dáil.
-If you are in a situation where you need support, contact Women's Aid.*
+If you are in a situation where you need support, contact Women's Aid or AMEN.*